Training materials

 Our training modules on Agricultural Knowledge and Innovation Systems (AKIS) offer a comprehensive understanding of the complexities inherent in agricultural systems.
 We invite you to explore the challenges facing modern agriculture, delve into the dynamics of AKIS ecosystem, and learn the importance and process of diagnosing AKIS for effective problem-solving.

-Module 2A: Understanding the AKIS as a System
+Module 2 (Part 1): Understanding the AKIS as a system

 Module 3: Diagnosis of the AKIS